FlightLabsUNSW/FLU-AUVSI-Interop-System/Interop-Linux/README.md

 ## File Structure
 The file structure is extremely important, as majority of the locations are hard-coded into the system.
 Please **DO NOT** change the file structure of the Github unless it has been discussed and changed in the code.
 All of the main code is in the 'bin' folder, and all of the scripts reside in this folder.

+**The interop folder is generated automatically and will be updated whenever you run the setup script.
+Please do not delte or move this folder otherwise everything breaks (spoken from experience...)**

-Within the 'bin' folder, there are three main folders, 'archive', 'plane-data', and 'test-data', with their functions described below:
+Within the 'bin' folder, there are three main folders, 'archive', 'plane-data', and 'test-data', with their functions described below.
+Two other folders 'not-in-use' and 'tutorials' are not used explicitly during the mission but can be otherwise helpful:

 1. **archive** - All files, after being uploaded to the interop server, end up in this folder for easy checking of uploading and verifying correct objects.
 This folder should be clear of zip, json, jpg, and png files before starting.
 2. **plane-data** - Folder where the zip folders from the plane will arrive in, and is being watched by the system for the arrival of zip folders.
 3. **test-data** - Folder for the storage of dummy objects in zip folders, containing a json and jpg file.
 If you are editing the JSON files in the Test-Data zip folders, be sure to follow the API at the following link: https://github.com/auvsi-suas/interop/blob/master/proto/interop_api.proto
+4. **tutorials** - Folder containing all of the tutorials to understand the code a bit easier and step through the processes and functions used.
+5. **not-in-use** - Folder containing the code which is not being used, is still in progress, or is otherwise messy, but may be helpful in future if we decide to tackle some challenges in future.

 ## Debugging
 Most debugging can be done in the command line interface, with reasonable error codes and locations presented in the case of failures in the system.
 A common error that has been run into so far: